Frequent Questions and Answers about volunteering with ATOU :

 Can you give me a short overview of the ATOU program?

-After the presentation, students are given follow-up materials which enhance the ATOU experience and encourage discussion at home; an Adventure Book, a bookmark, a Braille alphabet card, an autism card (which is designed to remind students of the challenges of autism and to give them appropriate actions to create and maintain a friendship with a child with autism) and a button to wear.
-Students also bring home a questionnaire, which includes a portion they are to complete, and one for their parents to insure that we have accomplished our mission to encourage acceptance and respect for ALL individuals.
+After the presentation, students are given follow-up materials which enhance the ATOU experience and encourage discussion in class or at home; an Adventure Book, a bookmark, a Braille alphabet card, an autism card (which is designed to remind students of the challenges of autism and to give them appropriate actions to create and maintain a friendship with a child with autism) and a button to wear.
+Students also bring home a questionnaire, which includes a portion they are to complete, and one for their parents to insure that we have accomplished our mission to encourage acceptance and respect for all individuals.

 The continuing demand for the ATOU’s disability-awareness program and the consistently positive survey responses from the teachers and administrators convince us that we are achieving our goal of improving the lives of ALL students including students with disabilities.
 Each year, ATOU receives hundreds of letters of support for the program which demonstrates its success in the community and the Sacramento region.
 Many of these letters of support are from area students, parents, teachers, principals, and administrators.